Jeevannaik66/RideX-UI-UX-Design/README.md

 - **User Profile Management:** Easy management of user profiles and preferences.
 - **Rating and Feedback System:** Allow users to rate rides and provide feedback.
 - **Responsive Design:** Optimized for various devices to ensure a consistent experience.

-## Screenshots

-*Include screenshots of key screens here, such as the Home Screen, Ride Booking Interface, Driver Dashboard, and Profile Management.*

 ## Usage